 Memberships and Associations

 Becky has served on the North Carolina Bar Association’s Family Law Section Council for nearly a decade – first as a voting Council member and as Chair of the Domestic Violence Committee, and now as Vice-Chair of the section; she will become chair of the Section in July 2016 – and has served on the Appellate Practice Section’s Council since the inception of that Section in 2013.
 At the local level, Becky is a member of the Family Law Section of the Mecklenburg County Bar Association, and was Chair of that section from 2009 to 2012, and is a member of the Mecklenburg County Domestic Court Bar Committee, which reviews and revises local rules and procedures for family court.
+Most recently, Becky was named as a Super Lawyer for North Carolina 2018.

 Each case is different, because each person and each family is different.
 What works well for one client or family may not work well for another.
 There is no way to make the experience stress-free, but the right attorney can certainly help to make it less stressful.
 While I cannot predict the outcome of your case, I can help you through this process by negotiating resolution when possible, litigating when necessary, and appealing when warranted.